websanco/liferay-learn/docs/dxp/latest/en/developing-applications/data-frameworks/service-builder/service-builder-basics/generating-model-persistence-and-service-code.md

 # Generating Model, Persistence, and Service Code

-Service Builder makes it easy to define models and generate persistence layers for them.
-You'll experience this by defining a model called `Y7G4Entry` and generating its persistence layer and services using Service Builder.
-Then you'll deploy everything to DXP and test it.
+Service Builder makes it easy to define models and generate model, persistence, and service code for them.
+You'll experience this by defining a model called `Y7G4Entry` and generating code using Service Builder.
+Then you'll deploy your code to DXP and invoke a service that uses the code.

 ## Download the Example Project